|Title:||Student Development Specialist|

 - Have knowledge of current academic counseling strategies to facilitate achievement.

 - Be familiar with Georgia's high school curriculum and graduation requirements.

 - Be sensitive to the needs of diverse and disadvantaged populations (having a background similar to participants is preferred)

-- Prepare and present engaging and age appropriate presentations to keep youth interested int the UB program.
+- Prepare and present engaging, age appropriate, and interactive presentations to keep youth interested in the UB program.

 - Possess good presentation skills and be able to speak confidently in front of large groups.

-- Be able to communicate on the go and make frequent site visits to promote the UB program and render services to various partnering schools in the Metropolitan Atlanta which includes Douglasville, GA area.
+- Be able to communicate on the go and have the ability to make frequent visits to school sites to promote the UB program and render services to various partnering schools in the Metropolitan Atlanta which includes the Douglasville, GA area.